intel/tcf/doc/03-server-setup.rst

 Configure physical Linux (or other) targets
 -------------------------------------------

+.. warning:: this section is old and needs rewriting

 There are multiple ways a Linux target can be connected as a target to a TCF server.
 However, dependending on the intended use, different configuration steps can be followed: